salesforce/centrifuge/README.md

 # Centrifuge Warmup Engine

-Centrifuge is a framework for scheduling and running startup and warmup tasks; mostly used for JVM warmup.
+Centrifuge is a framework for scheduling and running startup and warmup tasks.
-It provides an interface for implementing warmup logic (e.g., calling an HTTP endpoint, or populating cache, or pre-compilation for generated code).
-Centrifuge is responsible for thread management and execution of  warmup code.
+It is focused mainly on accelerating JVM restarts, and provides an interface for implementing warmup tasks, such as:

+- calling an HTTP endpoint
+- populating caches
+- handling pre-compilation tasks for generated code

+Centrifuge is responsible for executing these warmup tasks and managing threads.

-### How to use?
+### How to Use Centrifuge

-First include the maven dependency like this:
+First, include a Maven dependency for Centrifuge in your POM:

 ```xml
 <dependency>